home-assistant/home-assistant.io/source/_integrations/lcn.markdown

 #### Scanning modules

-To initiate a scan for LCN modules on the bus, click the three vertical dots in the upper right corner and select **Scan Modules**.
-This process polls each module for its name and serial number.
-When all module responses have been received, they will be listed in the device list.
+To initiate a scan for LCN modules on the bus, in the top-right corner, select the three dots {% icon "mdi:dots-vertical" %} menu and select **Scan Modules**.
+- **Result**: This process polls each module for its name and serial number.
+- When all module responses have been received, they will be listed in the device list.

 Scanning modules may take several seconds.
 The pop-up dialog will close automatically once the process is complete.